clearboy/Book_Fundamentals_of_Internal_Kongfu/Fundamentals of Internal Kongfu/README.md

 I occasionally started to learn Kongfu.
 Since then, it has become one unseparated part from my life.
-Isabella's rewritten auggeations are in _italics_ -- &gt; _Ever_ _since I began learning Kungfu, even though I started out my practise in small occasions here and there, it could no longer be separated from my life._
+Isabella's rewritten suggestions are in _italics_ -- &gt; _Ever_ _since I began learning Kungfu, even though I started out my practise in small occasions here and there, it could no longer be separated from my life._

 The journey to learn Kongfu is like an adventure to the core of the earth.